Categories

 Q: Sarah Palin made a statement a year or so ago about “progressing this nation.”
 It grated on my nerves but I figured it was her ignorance and not mine.
 Then the other night I read in a respectable publication a very similar statement.
 Is this usage correct?

-A: People generally use the verb “progress” in the sense of to proceed, go forward, grow, develop, etc. In this sense, it’s an intransitive verb, one that doesn’t need an object.
-For example, “The work progressed rapidly.”
+A: The verb “progress” is generally used in the sense of to proceed, go forward, grow, develop, etc. In this sense, it’s an intransitive verb, one that doesn’t require an object.
+For example, “The work progressed.”

 English speakers have been using “progress” in this way since the 16th and 17th centuries, according to citations in the Oxford English Dictionary.

-Here’s an example from Shakespeare’s King John (circa 1616): “Let me wipe off this honourable dewe, / That silverly doth progresse on thy cheekes.”
+Here’s an example from Shakespeare’s King John (written in the late 16th century): “Let me wipe off this honourable dewe, / That siluerly doth progresse on thy cheekes.”

 So was Palin’s English legit?

-Well, American dictionaries don’t consider it standard English to use “progress” transitively, as she used it, but the OED begs to disagree.
-It has published references from the 18th to the 21st centuries for “progress” as a transitive verb.
+Well, American dictionaries would say no. But the OED cites published references from the 18th to the 21st centuries for “progress” as a transitive verb.

-Oxford describes this usage as originally American, but it has many published references from English sources, including (surprisingly) one from the second edition of Fowler’s Modern English Usage.
+Oxford describes this usage as originally American, but it has many published references from English sources, including Fowler’s.

 Sir Ernest Gowers, who revised and edited H. W. Fowler’s classic 1926 usage guide in 1965, says the transitive verb is “now much used in the manufacturing and building industries in the sense of pushing a job forward by regular stages.”

-R. W. Burchfield, editor of The New Fowler’s Modern English Usage (1996), includes the transitive usage and cites a 1978 article in the Observer that refers to welders who “progress their own work to completion.”
+And more recent editions of Fowler’s cite a 1978 article in the Observer that refers to welders who “progress their own work to completion.”

-Like you, we find the usage irritating and klutzy, but Palin has the OED and the latest two editions of Fowler’s in her corner, linguistically anyway.
+Like you, we’re not comfortable with the usage, but Palin has the OED, the latest editions of Fowler’s, and standard British dictionaries in her corner, linguistically anyway.